riceissa/breathing/doc.md

 if done correctly, i think the buteyko relaxed breathing stuff is a lot safer than relying on your own broken instincts about how hard you should breathe. it's only been 2 weeks now since my "breakthrough" on january 15, but i'm noticing a lot less struggle with my breathing, like even the couple of suffocation-like episodes seem milder than some of the stuff i was already experiencing before.

+notes from roam:

+- one of the things i don't like about buteyko ppl and also litchfield is that they don't emphasize safety enough... and like what do you _do_ if you start to get intracranial pressure or throat tightening or other weird symptoms?
+- this is esp a problem in my case b/c i have other health conditions, and buteyko ppl just do a blanket "if you have health problems, don't do buteyko". that's not helpful.
+- and this is esp a problem if like me, you start to just automatically make better breathing a habit -- then it's hard to STOP doing it. so what do you do then?

 ## Accidental meditation

 as you try to normalize your breath, you're constantly paying attention to the way you breathe, and that's essentially the mental motion that meditators make (at least, when they do the kind of meditation where they focus on their breath). could you be accidentally meditating by trying to fix your air hunger? is that why the intracranial pressure happens? how can we correct the breath without risking accidentally meditating? (most people might have the sense that meditation is harmless, but my current belief is that if you do more than like a few minutes a day, then meditation requires a lot of care to do correctly, and you can really risk hurting yourself/disrupting your whole life. see stuff like "dark night of the soul". as they say about meditation, "Better not to start.
 Once started, better to finish." you really don't want to accidentally meditate.)